 I was so inspired by the amazing chicken coop hacks I shared in this post that I had to share some more!
 So, today, I am taking you on a personal tour of my own chicken coop and I am spilling the beans on some of my own chicken coop hacks… including solar lighting, temporary brooder boxes, DIY pallet wood nesting boxes and more!

-This model had some features we really liked as well.
+This model of playhouse has some features that make it very functional as a coop!
 It has two doors: a full-sized “people door” on the side of the coop and a smaller “bird door” on the front of the coop.
 Both are barn-style doors, which allow us to open just the top half, just the bottom half, or both.
 It’s fantastic for ventilation!
 In the winter, we open just the bottom half of the small “bird door” to allow the birds to come and go without making the coop too drafty.
 In the summer, we open all the doors to allow extra ventilation and cross breezes.
 The two small windows can also be opened and are screened.
-During the warmer seasons, we keep the windows open at night to allow ventilation.

-While our chicken coop may have been a pre-manufactured kit, we have customized and outfitted the interior to fit with our needs.
+Since our chicken coop was a pre-manufactured kit, we customized and outfitted the interior to fit our needs.
 One of my favorite customizations is the lofted shelf that we built inside the coop.
-Our coop is tall enough to allow us to easily stand while inside and it had enough extra vertical space to allow a loft.
+Our coop is tall enough to allow us to easily stand while inside so there was enough vertical space to allow for a loft.
 The loft spans just under half of the coop.
-It can store two straw bales along with other miscellaneous supplies.
-Having this extra storage has been a life-saver, and it has allowed us to use what would have otherwise been wasted vertical space.
+It fits two straw bales along with some other supplies.
+The extra storage has been a life-saver and has allowed us to use what would have otherwise been wasted vertical space.

 We installed a solar light that we bought on Amazon for about $30.
-It was easy to install and since it’s solar, we don’t have to worry about running cords or electricity to the coop for lighting purposes.
-It’s not super bright, but it absolutely gets the job done and we no longer have to wear headlamps or tote flashlights out to the coop.
+It was easy to install and we don’t have to worry about running cords or electricity to the coop for lighting purposes.
+It’s not super bright, but it gets the job done!
+It’s a nice break from having to wear headlamps or tote flashlights out to the coop!